jfelten/knowhow-api/KHCommand.md

 ###saveFile: saves a file with content <content> at repository location <fileURL> on the knowhow server at <KHServerURL>
 		KHCommand saveFile <KHServerURL> <content>

+###loadURL: returns the content of any text file based on a knowhow url
+		KHCommand saveFile <KHServerURL> <a knowhow URL>

+###importFileRepositoryFromGit: imports a knowhow repository into a server based on a git URL
+		KHCommand importFileRepositoryFromGit <KHServerURL> <new repo json representation> <gitURL> <gitUser> <gitPassword>

+###importFileRepositoryFromServer: imports a knowhow repository into a server based on a git URL
+		KHCommand importFileRepositoryFromServer <KHServerURL> <new repo json representation> <KHHostRepoName> <serverHost> <port>

+###importFileRepositoryFromTarBall: imports a knowhow repository into a server from a .tar.gz archive
+		KHCommand importFileRepositoryFromTarBall <KHServerURL> <new repo json representation> <archive path>

+###downloadRepoAsTarBall: downloads a knowhow repository from a server and saves to path as .tar.gz archive
+		KHCommand downloadRepoAsTarBall <KHServerURL> <new repo json representation> <save path>

 ###executeJob: executes a job <repository URL or json> on a specified agent <Agent.json> through on the knowhow server at <KHServerURL>
 		KHCommand executeJob <KHServerURL> <agent.json> <job.json >